lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_viz_tabs.gif?raw=true)](#DontLink)

 **New for _MTL_ 2.5**
-- The "Quick Explore" feature is no longer available.
 - To view the corresponding table to a given graph, right click on the graph and select "View as Table."
-- As described above, hover in the right hand corner and click on the "Focus Mode" icon to zoom in on the visualization.
 - In order to find filters and view specific variables, navigate to the right side of the screen and click on the "Funnel" icon to unhide filter panel.

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_viz_tab_focus_mode_filters.gif?raw=true)](#DontLink)